Addictions

 This is how to hold the controller correctly in your hand.
 Use your thumb to push the joystick forwards to utilise the teleport function.
 The button for the middle finger is used for grabbing and releasing objects.

-Also, pay attention to the 5-second countdown here.
+Also, make sure to observe the 5-second countdown here.

 Important note:

-When referring to “buttons,” this means all the buttons located under “Presets,” “Settings,” and “Interactions” that you can interact with.
+When referring to “buttons,” this means all the buttons found under “Presets,” “Settings,” and “Interactions” that can be pressed by you.

-When additional “interaction options” are listed, these are actions that the patient performs themselves in the headset.
+When additional “interaction options” are listed, these refer to actions that the patient performs themselves in the headset.

-At the beginning, the patient stands in the entrance area of a bar and can either go to the bar itself or to the slot machines.
+The patient starts at the entrance of a bar and can either go to the bar itself or to the slot machines.
 Three slot machines are occupied and one is free.

 On the buttons, the following settings can be made:

-The slot machines draw attention to themselves with lights and sounds and are designed to attract patients.
+The slot machines draw attention with lights and sounds, designed to attract the patient’s focus.

-triggers the waiter (avatar) to tap and serve a beer.
+This triggers the waiter (avatar) to pour and serve a beer.

-ashtrays with smoking cigarettes can be placed on tables.
+This places ashtrays with smoking cigarettes on the tables.

 The text to speech manager can be folded out on the right-hand side above the preview screen in the therapist software.
 This allows you to let avatars speak individually.
 We provide a separate webinar for this function.